ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 If a fact or variable is a string, and you need to run a mathematical comparison on it, use a filter to ensure that Ansible reads the value as an integer::

     tasks:
-      - shell: echo "only on Red Hat 6, derivatives, and later"
+      - ansible.builtin.shell: echo "only on Red Hat 6, derivatives, and later"
         when: ansible_facts['os_family'] == "RedHat" and ansible_facts['lsb']['major_release'] | int >= 6

 .. _conditionals_registered_vars: